SignalK/specification/gitbook-docs/resources.md

 value, the server should respond with a 400 (Bad Request) HTTP status code.

 ### via Delta

-__1. Where the server will generate the UUID of the new resource:__

 Send a PUT message to the appropriate resource path containing a payload of the following format:
 ```json